dhc-barnard/tutorials/StoryMapJS.md

 ![Screenshot of "A Fountain For Chicago" slide.
 Labeled with the following annotations: 1-base map in background on left, 2-location marker pointing to geographic location of map, mid-left, 3-media pointing to image of fountain, top right, 4-headline, "A Fountain for Chicago," mid-right, 5-credit, "Mary Carp," far right, 6-description, long paragraph of text, bottom right](https://github.com/mirandajd/tutorials/blob/master/images/1-storymaps-location.png)

 -   **Base Map:** *The same base map is used for all of your slides*.
 Many StoryMaps - such as this one - use one of a few geographic base maps provided by the StoryMaps too.
-However, you can also use an image as your base map, such as in [Hieronymus Bosch's "Garden of Earthly Delights." ](https://storymap.knightlab.com/examples/bosch-garden/)(In this tutorial, we won't be using an image for our base map - however, we'll be going over this in the StoryMapsJS Tech Teach In, Wednesday, May 27 at 10:30am)
+However, you can also use an image as your base map, such as in [Hieronymus Bosch's "Garden of Earthly Delights." ](https://storymap.knightlab.com/examples/bosch-garden/)
 -   **Location Marker:** This points to the specific location your slide is about.
 -   **Headline:** The name of your slide.
 Might be the name of the location (as in the example) or the name of an event that took place at that location, though it can be anything that makes sense with your story!
 -   **Description:** Additional text that helps tell your narrative.
--   **Media:** In the example above, the media is an image; it can also be a video, audio file, Tweet,  Instagram post, Wikipedia excerpt, Google map or Google doc. *Please note that you can only use one piece of media for each slide.*
+-   **Media:** In the example above, the media is an image; it can also be a video, audio file, tweet,  Instagram post, Wikipedia excerpt, Google map or Google doc. *Please note that you can only use one piece of media for each slide.*
 -   **Credit:** Space to provide credit and sourcing information for your media.
 This can include links as well as text.
 -   **Caption (not shown above):** Short text that describes your media.
-While not required, it's a good idea to use a caption, as it's helpful for screenreader users, those with slower internet connections , and in cases where your media may not load (for example, if your media is Tweet that is later deleted by the Twitter user).
+While not required, it's a good idea to use a caption, as it's helpful for screenreader users, those with slower internet connections , and in cases where your media may not load (for example, if your media is a tweet that is later deleted by the Twitter user).

 Except for the map and location marker, all of these components are optional.
 So, you can pick and choose what makes the most sense for your slide.
 While including all of these components can help tell a more complete, media-rich, narrative, there may be times where certain components don't make sense for the story you're telling.